grafana/beyla/docs/sources/docker.md

+---
+title: Run as a Docker container
+---
-# Running as a Docker container
+# Run as a Docker container

 You can run the eBPF autoinstrumenter as a standalone Docker container that instruments a process located in another container.